Diverse Stakeholders Gather to Discuss Mental Health and Criminal Justice Reform

 Closing the forum, Chief Justice Ralph Gants of the Massachusetts Supreme Judicial Court highlighted the nine activities currently occurring to create change in the court system, including recognition for the role of collaboration, a systemic focus on issues of race, poverty, drug use and mental health, and a commitment from court leadership to adjudicate mental health related cases.
 “Mental Health courts are not as beloved as drug courts,” Justice Gants said, “and it is a data issue.”

 BHECON forums serve as a place to bring stakeholders, researchers, policy experts and government officials across the fields of behavioral health, criminal justice, and public safety together to consider initiatives and reforms based on sound economic data.
 The BHECON Cohort 2 Request for Applications (RFA) will be open to National Council state associations from December 1 to December 21.
-The program includes a financial stipend and communications support from the National Council for Behavioral Health.
+The program includes a financial stipend and communications support from the National Council for Mental Wellbeing.
 To find out more, please visit www.bhecon.org or contact Dennis Alexander firstname.lastname@example.org.